 Governor Baker introduced Peter Larkin, who presented a powerpoint of the Governor’s plan.

 In the meeting, WiredWest representatives emphasized 1) town choice/self determination: we need to be treated with respect and as partners in designing the solutions for our region; 2) fiber to the home is the best and only proven technological choice and best use of public resources: and the preferred choice for most towns; 3) regionalization offers strong advantages in economies and sustainability and enables a greater number of towns to afford a FTTH solution; and, 4) the time to act is now: no more studies, no backsliding on issues that were discussed, examined and put to rest during the past 8 years.

 Below are some takeaways on Funding and Finance.
 There were some yellow cards (not quite red flags), but substantial caution is warranted.

-- MBI finances are under review; when pressed directly by Ben Downing, there was no clarity about the status of funding or specific town allocations.
+- MBI finances are under review; when pressed directly by Ben Downing, there was no clarity about the Financial terms to know or specific town allocations.
 It is fair to assume funding allocations will change.